-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Jnited States of America (USA) 30-Apr-2020 (Last updated: 30-Apr-2020) 42 states have stay at home orders in place On 11 March, all foreign nationals on flights from China, Iran and Europe are barred entry.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms United States of America (USA) 10-Apr-2020 (Last updated: 15-Apr-2020) 48 states have issued stay at home orders On 11 March, all foreign nationals on flights from China, Iran and Europe are barred entry.
 American nationals visiting these places must return to designated Current State Department guidance - Level 4 health advisory alert - advises Americans not to travel.
-Limits on sizes of gatherings and on operation of bars and restaurants in place in most states Non essential businesses are closed in most states.
-In 22 states this only covers some businesses and in 3 states only guidance is provided. - Of the emergency package \$3 billion was for research (vaccine), over 2\$ billion for prevention and response and \$1 billion for medical supplies As part of the CARES Act, airlines, air cargo, and support firms will receive grants of \$25 billion, \$4 billion, and \$3 billion, respectively, to maintain employment levels through September 30, 2020.
+Limits on sizes of gatherings and on operation of bars and restaurants in place in most states Limits on operation of bars and restaurants in place in most states - Of the emergency package \$3 billion was for research (vaccine), over 2\$ billion for prevention and response and \$1 billion for medical supplies - Protection for vulnerable people: Measures to cover costs of testing for non-insured any American if a doctor deems it necessary, while Medicare Part B covers the cost of the test Reduction of regulatory barriers to the use of telemedicine, such as easing restrictions on reimbursement of consultations done by telephone or videoconference, which currently limit its use - Encourage home hospitalization with distance monitoring - Increased cleaning of public transportation facilities, such as metro transit, buses, boats - Consideration of the use of artificial intelligence to track the spread of the virus, give early warnings about its evolution outbreak, and predict where the virus may appear next.
+The CARES Act makes \$340 billion in supplemental appropriations.
+This includes \$117 billion for K-12 education, \$25 billion for mass transit, and \$25 billion for mass transit, and \$25 billion for nmass transit, and \$25 billion for mass transit, and \$25 billion for nmass transit, and \$25 billion for mass transit, and \$25 billion for mass transit, and \$25 billion for nmass transit, and \$25 billion for nmass transit, and \$25 billion for mass transit, and \$25 billion for hass transit, and \$25 billion for hass transit, and \$25 billion for hass transit.
+As part of the CARES Act, airlines, air cargo, and support firms will receive grants of \$25 billion, \$4 billion, and \$3 billion, respectively, to maintain employment levels through September 30, 2020.
 Announced measures instructed the Small Business Administration to use emergency power to provide capital and liquidity to firms affected by coronavirus.
 The Small Business Administration will offer low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19).
-A request of £50 billion (around 0.25% of GDP) will be made to Congress to provide low interest loans.
-The CARES Act provides \$500 billion to Exchange \$100 billion to Exchange \$100 billion to Exchange Stabilization Fund at the Treasury will use these funds to support businesses, cities and states that have been hard hit by the coronavirus.
+A request of €50 billion (around 0.25% of GDP) will be made to Congress to provide low interest loans.
+The CARES Act provides \$500 billion to Exchange Stabilization Fund at the Treasury.
+In turn, the Treasury will use these funds to support businesses, cities and states that have been hard hit by the coronavirus.
 Of this, the CARES Act allows the Treasury to make loans to airlines, air cargo, and national security critical firms of \$25 billion, \$4 billion, and \$17 billion, respectively.
 The remaining \$454 billion will provide equity to the Federal Reserve to establish 13(3) lending facilities for other businesses.
-Such lending facilities could support around \$4 trillion in business loans.
-Around \$350 billion is included to support businesses used for payroll, rent, interest on existing obligations, and utilities for eight weeks
+Such lending facilities could support around \$4 trillion in businesse loans.
+Around \$350 billion is included to support businesses.
+Principal on these loans that small businesses.
+Principal on these loans that small businesses used for payroll, rent, interest on